simply-simpy/more-about-react/finished/consume-api/README.md

 - sort breeds by 3 options, and then click through to relevant detail page
 - Use reactRouter to create the links
-- make sure back button works
+- make sure back button worksa